 Bach must often have composed movements of this kind in a single evening.
 One wonders if he may have put his pipe down on his composing desk after creating a jewel of this kind and allowed himself to think, 'Well, that was a good evening's work'.

-There are two obvious moments of word painting which all would be expected to recognize.
+There are two obvious moments of word painting which, presumably, everyone would be expected to recognize.
 The first comes from the extremely disjunct bass notes underpinning the phrase----wie oft ich fehle, zählen----the many occasions on which I have sinned (bars 14-15).
 The second is the long melisma at the end; a tortuous arioso-like melodic line underpinned by chromatic harmonies on the word erzürnet----anger (transgressions that have angered the Lord).
 Boyd (p 246) notes the rare dynamic marking of 'piano' at the beginning.

 The tenor aria is accompanied by continuo and flute obbligato, presumably employing the skilled flautist whose services Bach was fortunate enough to play for him at this time.
 The first section of the text describes the joy arising from a heart cleansed and made pure.
 The middle section expresses confidence that, even should the devil renew his attacks, the Saviour's support will continue.